 L’Oreals app created a lot of heat.
 L’oreal bought a company called Modiface, they were a major AR beauty company that created many customs augmented reality apps (eg for Sephora, Estée Lauder).
 Interestingly, not often mentioned, Meitu, a Chinese AR beauty company is worth billions.

-Ray Ban offers its customers augmented reality app that helps to choose the right glasses and sunglasses.
-It shows you all the Ray Ban assortment and helps with the shopping itself.
+Ray-Ban offers its customers an augmented reality app that helps to choose the right glasses and sunglasses.
+It shows you all the Ray-Ban assortment and helps with the shopping itself.

 2.7 review / 89 ratings / https://itunes.apple.com/us/app/ray-ban-virtual-try-on/id900630471?ls=1&mt=8